toggledbits/PluginTools/README.md

 You can create your own state variables as needed by your plugin.

-1. When creating a new state variable, be sure to initialize it in runOnce() or start().
+1. When creating a new state variable, be sure to initialize it in your `runOnce()` or `start()` code.
-1. Declare state variables that should be "public" or may be useful outside the plugin in your plugin's service file (S_.xml).
+1. Declare state variables that should be "public" (e.g. contain data that may be useful outside of the plugin) in your plugin's service file (`S_.xml`).
-1. **DO NOT** create state variables using other services--only create new variables in services you create and own as well, no matter what device you create it on.
-For example, it would be incorrect for your plugin to store some special data about a switch that it supervises using a new `MyData` variable in the `urn:upnp-org:serviceId:SwitchPower1` service (that is not a standard variable defined by the SwitchPower1 service).
+1. **DO NOT** create new state variables using other services--only create new variables in services you create and own as well, no matter what device you create it on.
+For example, it would be incorrect for your plugin to store some special data about a switch that it supervises in a new `MyData` variable in the `urn:upnp-org:serviceId:SwitchPower1` service--that is not a standard variable defined by the SwitchPower1 service.
 You can go ahead and use the `MyData` variable name, but use a service Id that's defined by your plugin instead.

 ## Defining New Service Actions

-The `S_PluginBasic1.xml` file defines the actions of the plugin's own service--it is the plugin service's service file.
-By default, it contains only an example action called `Example`, and a function to enable or disable debug logging, called `SetDebug`.
+The service file (`S_.xml`) defines the actions of the related service.
+Since your plugin has its own service, that's the file in which you can declare your plugin-specific actions.
+By default, it contains only an example action called `Example`, and a framework action to set the debug/logging level called `SetLogLevel`.

 If you want to create a new action in the plugin service, you must add its declaration in the plugin service's service file.
 The steps are pretty straightforward:
 1. Decide on a name for the new action;
 1. Declare the new action in the service file;
    * Must include the `name` tag with the action name;
    * Must include the `argumentList` tag, and enumerate arguments the action takes (it can be empty if there are none);
    * Each `argument` in the `argumentList` must contain `name` and `direction` tags.
 It is recommended/best-practice to always use `relatedStateVariable` as well. the related variable *must* be declared in the `stateVariables` section of the service file.
 If there is no related state variable, the A_ARG_TYPE_nnnn variable may be used/added, where nnnn is the UPnP data type (e.g. string, boolean, i4, ui4, i2, ui2, i1, ui1, r4) of the argument.
 1. Provide an implementation of the action (next section).

+**Do not modify any service file in `/etc/cmh-lu` (the directory where Vera's defined services are kept), or the service file of any plugin you don't own.** For example, you must not create new actions for `SwitchPower1` service; that's a standard service, and it's untouchable.

 ## Implementing Service Actions